New Doctoral Students (2013-2014)

 Rebecca Furlow Skinner is a fourth-year Ph.D. student in Rhetoric and Composition.
 Her current activities include writing, teaching writing and undergraduate writing tutors, tutoring at FSU's Reading/Writing Center, and researching nineteenth century American women journalists' role in the rise of the New Woman.
 Her other occupations include professional housekeeping, making art in many mediums from glass to fabric, and developing a gallery/studio space in Tallahassee's Railroad Square Art Park, "sharing" as much Eminem as can possibly be tolerated and then (piteously, tearfully) begging 14-year old Mary: "Can we listen to NPR now?" in the car (they commute about 2 hours daily from their demesne in the next county).
 Also, taking care of family and pets and, oddly, for a feminist perhaps, sincerely enjoying domestic tasks such as dusting, wiping, mending, re-arranging, ironing curtains, baking bread—etc. Plus as a special treat (!) reading the New York Review of Books and London Review of Books... a guilty pleasure.

-Bret Zawilski is a second-year Ph.D. student in Rhetoric and Composition, current Coordinator of the English Department's Computer Writing Classrooms, a tutor in the Digital Studio, and a Teaching Assistant in the Editing, Writing, and Media program.
+Bret Zawilski is a third-year Ph.D. student in Rhetoric and Composition, where he has worked as a tutor in the FSU Digital Studio and a Teaching Assistant in the Editing, Writing, and Media program; currently, he serves as the Editorial Assistant for College Composition and Communication.
 Bret graduated from Lock Haven University of Pennsylvania with a dual-B.A. in Music and English.
 He earned his M.A. in Writing, Rhetoric, and Technical Communication from James Madison University, where he also taught courses in First-Year Composition and Technical Communication.
-His research interests include new media, embodiment, knowledge transfer, and digital rhetoric.
-He is also an avid fan of science fiction, creative writing, and jazz performance.
+His research interests revolve around new media composition, multimodality, and the role of material awareness in knowledge transfer.
+Outside of the academy, he dabbles in writing science fiction, sketching, and the saxophone.